-Once you know what investment choices your plan offers, you can start to consider how you want to divide up your money between different types of investments.
+Once you know what investment choices your plan offers, you can start to consider how you want to divide up your money between different asset classes.
 This depends largely on what kind of balance you want to strike between risk and return – that is, the amount you earn on your investments.

 Risk vs. Return

-The safest way to invest would be to keep all your money in bank accounts and other low-risk investments.
+The safest way to invest would be to keep all your money in low-risk investments such as bank accounts and money market funds.
 However, if you did this, there’s a good chance your money wouldn’t earn enough interest to keep pace with inflation.
-That means the actual buying power of your money would shrink – a big problem if you’re relying on that money to get you through retirement.
+That means the actual buying power of your money would shrink – a big problem if you’re relying on that nest egg to get you through retirement.

 You can earn more by putting your money into fixed-income investments, such as bonds.
 These offer a sure, steady return.
 The only way you can actually lose money on them is if the company you’re borrowing from goes bankrupt.

 However, to earn a bigger return, you need to invest in stocks.
-These are a riskier investment because their value goes up and down over time.
+These are riskier investments because their value goes up and down over time.
 However, in the long run, they offer the most significant returns.